Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 After that, things went smoothly.
 All the stuff that should have been waiting for them at the jump array, was.
 Everything was loaded up quickly and expertly by a team of men with wheeled things, who got it all in place and settled inside the square briskly and quietly, then vanished as quickly as they’d come.

 The Gaoian guard made a strange not-quite-trilling noise when he came to stamp their papers.
-“You smell like you had *fun* last night!”
+"You smell like you had *fun* last night!"

-“Too much fun,” Ferd grumbled.
+"Too much fun," Ferd grumbled.
 His head was still unhappy.

-“Was it worth it?”
+"Was it worth it?"

 Ferd looked around.
 Folctha was..
 A strange place.
 A jungle of its own kind, with its own ways and paths.
 He’d probably spent his time blundering and crashing through it like a panicking animal, rather than moving gracefully like a hunter should.
 The people who lived here had been friendly, and helpful, and full of surprises…

 But he was going home *knowing* that there was much he did not know.
 Wild’s lesson was clear, there.

-“...Yes,” he said.
-“Very worth it.”
+"...Yes," he said.
+"Very worth it."

 They levered Oki onto the platform, settled in among all the things they’d come to fetch, and went home.